 - Adobe InDesign

 - Adobe FrameMaker (similar to InDesign)

 Everything starts when you start writing something.
-You can’t edit or worry about how your book performs when you have nothing to read or to evaluate.
+You can’t edit or worry about your book’s performance when you have nothing to read or evaluate.

 Follow the process with patience and determination.
 Novel writing entails attitude.
 You can’t finish anything if you keep perfection blocks your way.
 Loosen yourself and start typing in the words you want.

 Begin with the concept, then craft the premise, craft your character’s profile, decide where you want to take your readers in the story, decide what kind of scenes you like to include in your book, create your novel outline, all the way through making the book cover and book title.

 Each step takes time.
 It’s not like reading this post, and you’re done.